Three Campus Program for Comparative East Asian Studies

 Accommodations: Students usually live in the international student dormitory on each campus.
 Meals are not provided.

 Dates: Spring only.
-Spring semester runs 6 full months, from late-January to the first of August.
+Spring semester runs 6 full months, from late-January to mid-August.

 Estimated Semester Cost: